 At 8.3 mg/100 g, iron is another important trace element that is found to a lesser extent in cinnamon.
 Many spices, herbs, and seeds contain high levels of iron, including dried thyme (123 mg/100 g) and pumpkin seeds (8.8 mg/100 g).
 Other foods that provide the body with easily digestible iron include grains (amaranth: 7.6 mg), legumes (lentils: 6.5 mg), and vegetables (spinach: 2.7 mg).2 According to the German Nutrition Society (DGE), the recommended daily dose of iron for an adult is 10 mg.4

-Cinnamon also contains potassium, magnesium, copper, and zinc.2 Cinnamon even contains traces of vitamins: vitamin K is a fat-soluble vitamin found mainly in green vegetables.
+Cinnamon also contains potassium, magnesium, copper, and zinc.2 And it even contains traces of vitamins: vitamin K is a fat-soluble vitamin found mainly in green vegetables.
 Cinnamon contains 31 µg/100 g, which is similar to mung beans (33 µg/100 g).
-At at 830 µg/100 g, Swiss chard has much more vitamin K.2
+At 830 µg/100 g, Swiss chard has much more vitamin K.2

 Vitamin E, a fat-soluble vitamin that acts as an antioxidant in the body, is found in small amounts in cinnamon (15 µg/100 g).
 Nuts, fruits, and vegetables are rich sources of vitamin E, such as almonds (25.6 mg/100 g), cabbage (2.3 mg), and mango (0.9 mg).2